Table of Contents

 Have visibility in your partnership agreements

 Your organization’s partnership agreement may be stored in different locations and difficult to locate.
-With a contract management solution, your partnership agreements will be stored in a centralized location thereby giving you visibility into all your partnership agreements.
+WorldCC research shows contract data is typically fragmented across 24 different systems on average.
+With a contract management solution, your partnership agreements are stored in a centralized location, giving you full visibility into all of them.

 Track your partnership agreements

 With contract management software, you can better track your business partnership agreements.
-You can be notified when your partnership agreement is about to come to an end, and when you may need to review them.
+You can get notifications when an agreement is about to expire or when a review is due.